Project-64/reloaded/README.md

 please contact project members through project web pages.

-[^1]:Exceptions are: non-changing, historical binary files, documentation for which is maintained by the project, and small preview files, which depict the main ones in a miniature form
+<a id="fn1">1 - </a>Exceptions are: non-changing, historical binary files, documentation for which is maintained by the project, and small preview files, which depict the main ones in a miniature form.

-[^2]:Source code files - obviously - have to be stored in text/plain format only!
+<a id="fn1">2 - </a>Source code files - obviously - have to be stored in text/plain format only.